freedomofpress/sigstore-mini-ts/src/trust/README.md

 4. **Verification**: Sigstore verifier uses the trust material to verify signatures

 This matches the sigstore-js architecture: TUF provides always up-to-date trust material rather than using static embedded files that can become outdated.

+## Why No Static `trusted_root.json`?

+Unlike some implementations, we do **not** embed a static `trusted_root.json` file.
+Here's why:

+- **Outdated Material**: Static trust roots become outdated (e.g., expired certificates, new CAs, rotated keys)
+- **Reviewer Issues**: Previous embedded files had incorrect `validFor` dates and mismatched certificate subjects
+- **TUF Purpose**: TUF exists specifically to deliver fresh, verified trust material - using it is the correct approach
+- **Matches Reference**: sigstore-js uses TUF exclusively, with no static fallback

+The CLI always uses TUF to fetch `trusted_root.json`, ensuring correctness and freshness.